It is very difficult to give a concise tour of the views of organised

 respect, man, created by the hand of God, is identical with all other living

 creatures."
-Some Catholic sites "interpreted" that declaration to mean that animals did have souls, but they ceased to exist on death and did not go to heaven - for example ewtn.com.
-In 2014, Pope Francis' spokesman revealed, "Pope Paul VI, who died in 1978, once said...'One day we will see our animals in the eternity of Christ'."
+A few Catholic sites, however, claim that animal souls cease to exist on death and do not go to heaven - e.g. ewtn.com.
+Others disagree, e.g. US Catholic.
+In 2014, Pope Francis' spokesman revealed that a previous pontiff (not Pope Francis) had said that animals would be in heaven: "Pope Paul VI, who died in 1978, once said...'One day we will see our animals in the eternity of Christ'."

 Opinions differ.
 The Anglican Church generally is positive on the issue.
 In